101 Dudley Street

 We have a policy for missed appointments at all Women & Infants' physician practices.
 If you need to reschedule or cancel an appointment, please give us at least 24 hours notice.
 Learn More

-- You should discuss ALL medications with your doctor or nurse before surgery, including vitamins, herbs and other over-the-counter medications.
-In some cases, you should not take aspirin or aspirin-like products.
-You will be told by your physician which of your usual medications to take before surgery.
+- Discuss ALL medications with your doctor or nurse, including birth control, vitamins, herbs, and other over-the-counter medications.
+You will not be able to take aspirin or aspirin-like products before surgery.
+Your doctor will tell you which of your regular medications you can take before your surgery.

 The Night Before Surgery

-- Your doctor may have given you special instructions to prepare for surgery.
-Please follow the instructions carefully and call your doctor if you have any questions.
+- Follow the instructions your doctor gives you to prepare for surgery.
+Call your doctor if you have any questions.